Zero crossing detection

 clock = collect(simout["zc_detection/clock"]);

-For clarity, let's build two graphs, the first graph will contain the input sinusoid relative to the time signal that controls the switching between Saturate and Abs blocks, and the second graph will contain the output signal relative to the same time signal.
+For clarity, we will build two graphs, the first graph will contain an input sinusoid relative to the time signal that controls the switching between the Saturate and Abs blocks, and the second will contain an output signal relative to the same time signal.

 plot(clock.value, sine.value)